Food and Fellowship at The Crossroads

 Crossroads is the only Reconciling in Christ campus ministry at MSU.
 That means we are serious about keeping this a safe and hospitable place for all people of good will.
 Our primary form of community service is is combating hunger among college students.

 A blessing scarf is a handmade scarf, knitted or crocheted, given to a member of the wider University community who is going through a rough patch.
-One recently went to a young woman whose dad died suddenly and unexpectedly.
-Another went to the spouse of a faculty member who was beginning cancer treatment.
-Yarn and instruction provided–and you can borrow our knitting needles, too.
-Do it on your own, or work on a scarf over lunch on Tuesdays, 11:00 – 1:00
+One has gone to a young woman whose dad died suddenly.
+Another went to the spouse of a faculty member facing cancer.
+Yarn and instruction provided–and knitting needles are available to borrow.

 It’s quick and easy to support Crossroads